If a hand injury has set you back, we'll help you move forward

-Where the actions of a negligent party have resulted in diminished ability to manipulate objects or otherwise use the hand, a hand injury claim may be possible.
-This is the case whether the symptoms are temporary or permanent.
+Where the actions of a negligent party have affected you ability to manipulate objects or otherwise use your hand, you may be able to make a hand injury claim.
+This is the case whether your symptoms are temporary or permanent.

 Quittance's network of specialist solicitors can assist with claims for any of the following types of hand injury:

 - Breaks, fractures and crushing of bones in the hand - The hand is made up of a number of different bones.
 Accidents which cause damage to any of these bones can extremely painful and severely inhibit the ability to manipulate the hand.
 It may be impossible to operate tools, machinery, or use the hands for everyday purposes until the injury is fully healed.

 - Strains, sprains and tears of muscles, ligaments and tendons in the hand - The muscles, ligaments and tendons in the hand enable you to grasp and release.
 Injury to these soft tissues can severely impact on the functioning capability of the hand.

 - Damage to nerve fibres in the hand - The fingertips of the hand have numerous nerve endings which enable your sense of touch.
 If these nerve fibres are damaged the sense of touch can be diminished.
 Lack of sensation in the hands can make work and everyday tasks impossible, or extremely difficult.

 The circumstances of the hand injury, whether as a result of a road traffic accident, an accident at work, or medical negligence, will not usually have a bearing on how much compensation can be claimed.
 If negligence and legal responsibility can be established, it is the nature and severity of the hand injury that will be considered.